MohamedSayed47/DEPI_Final_project/README.md

 1. **Scanning & Enumeration** – Identify open ports/services
 2. **Exploitation** – Gain unauthorized access where possible
 3. **Maintaining Access** – Establishing a persistent foothold in the target system
+4. **Covering Tracks** – Erase all tracks leading the investigators to trace you

 ### 1.3 Tools Used